 Many of these destinations offer senior discounts and are accessible to those with mobility issues.
 Additionally, there are many indoor activities that are beneficial for seniors with memory care needs, such as puzzles, board games, and crafting.
 These activities can be enjoyed with family and friends in the comfort of their own facilities or at a community center.
 It is important to note that seniors with memory care needs may have different preferences and abilities, so it is important to tailor activities to their individual needs and interests.

-Brookdale Centre Pointe Boulevard, The Opal on Hermitage and Sodalis Tallahassee Memory Care are the top-rated Memory Care facilities near Tallahassee, FL.
+Brookdale Centre Pointe Boulevard, Sodalis Tallahassee Memory Care and The Opal on Hermitage are the top-rated Memory Care facilities near Tallahassee, FL.
 These Memory Care facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 A Place for Mom.
 (2023).
 A Place for Mom proprietary data.